 A.14.5.
 Pressure cycle and hold

-The cylinder shall be hydraulically pressure cycled between not less than 2 MPa and not more than 26 MPa for a total of 3,000 cycles.
+The cylinder shall be hydraulically pressure cycled between not more than 2 MPa and not less than 26 MPa for a total of 3,000 cycles.
 The maximum pressurization rate shall be 2.75 MPa per second.
 After pressure cycling, the cylinder shall be pressurized to 26 MPa and held at that pressure a minimum of 24 hours and until the elapsed exposure time (pressure cycling and pressure hold) to the environmental fluids equals 48 hours.

 A.14.6.
 Acceptable results

 The cylinder shall be hydraulically tested to destruction in accordance with the procedure in paragraph A.12.
-The burst pressure of the cylinder shall be not less than 80 per cent of the minimum design burst pressure."
+The burst pressure of the cylinder shall be not less than 85 per cent of the minimum design burst pressure."

+Replace through the whole text the references to acid environmental test and delete the references to Annex 3A, Appendix H.

 Paragraph A.16., amend to read: